breakall/autorip/README.md

 ## Assumptions
 * DVD is mounted to /media/dvd
 * New folder will be created under ~/videos
+* Content is in the first 30 tracks

 ## Todo
 * parameterize the mounted DVD path
 * parameterize the full destination path
 * clean up base name parameter
+* make autorip run for all available tracks, not just the first 30